angular/angular/aio/content/guide/property-binding-best-practices.md

 <code-example header="src/app.component.ts" path="property-binding/src/app/app.component.ts" region="pass-object"></code-example>

-By supplying an object in the same shape, you satisfy the expectations of `items` when Angular evaluates the expression `currentItems`.
+By supplying an object in the same shape, you meet the expectations of `items` when Angular evaluates the expression `currentItems`.

 <!-- links -->